Understanding the Larger Picture and Path-dependencies: Megatrends, Trends and Change Drivers

 Trend Impact Analysis focuses on identifying the sub-trends of a larger trend and analyses the impact of each of these separately or combined with the primary trend.

 Trend extrapolation, at its core, is pure forecasting.
 It is based on the idea of directly extrapolating the development shown in a past or present time-series into the future.
 In other words, it answers the question of "What if this development continues to the future without any changes?”.
 It is based quite often on the Ceteris Paribus principle, meaning that only one trend and its impacts are at the focus, and all other impacting factors and trends are left out of the calculation.

 S-curve analysis is based on understanding the nature of trends and their development over time.
 Trends are usually S-curves: they start with a modest pace, and after a while, they rapidly accelerate until the full potential of the trend is reached, followed by a slower pace of growth or stagnation.

 Trend analysis can yield important insights into the future of various markets, social transformations, technological developments or political changes.
 Understanding how a trend might develop in the future lets you also think about the possible collisions the trend could have with other trends.

 Trend collisions are points which usually disrupt the existing status quo in markets or societies and create the best potential for new products and services.

-Trends can be found on the Futures Intelligence database as well.
+Trends can be found on Futures Platform's Futures Intelligence database as well.
 There are over 700 trend descriptions that provide you with the intelligence you need to future-proof your plans, innovate a new product, or create your strategy.